IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 ---
 title: 'Daily Clack Beginner Bundle'
 date: 2022-06-05 00:00:00
-description: This page is a demo that shows everything you can do inside portfolio and blog posts.
+description: This page is a demo that shows everything you can do inside a portfolio and blog posts.
 featured_image: '/images/demo/demo-square.jpg'
 ---

 ### Storage Container
 An easy to open, easy to close, way to store all your tools.
-A container like this is a great way to stay organised while also keeping the dust, fibers and pet hair out.
+A container like this is a great way to stay organized while also keeping the dust and pet hair out.

 ---